Team Building | By Duncan Haughey | Read time minutes

 Let's consider this scenario:

-The first thing you need to do is to put together a project team that will design, develop and manufacture the product.
+The first thing you need is to put together a project team to design, develop and manufacture the product.

-Success is essential to the profitability of your company, so you must ensure you have a high-performing project team focussed on winning.
+Success is essential to your company's profitability, so you must ensure you have a high-performing project team focussed on winning.

 With this in mind, what makes a winning project team?